Department of Stem Cell Biology

 New technologies that emerged during the last decade allow generation of patient-specific iPSCs that can be subsequently differentiated into virtually all cell types. iPSCs can also be used for disease modelling and as a novel drug screening platforms opening up new opportunities for the bio-pharmaceutical industry.

 Progress in understanding Alzheimer’s disease (AD) has been hindered by a lack of suitable disease models, reflected in an inability to translate results from animal studies to successful human therapies.
-We have recently won a national level competition for financing of new project ,,In vitro modelling of human blood brain barrier pathology in Alzheimer’s disease‘‘.
-This project will be financed from the EU structural funds (599459 Eur) and implemented under The Global Grant measure.
+We are currently running project ,,In vitro modelling of human blood brain barrier pathology in Alzheimer’s disease‘‘.
+This project was financed from the EU structural funds (599459 Eur) and is implemented under The Global Grant measure.

 ANIMAL STEM CELL RESEARCH GROUP